vizitiuRoman/nestjs-testing/README.md

     Expected: 200
     Received: 404

-  ● Test cases for user api › Get user by id › should not find user
+  ● Test cases for user api › Get user by id › should not find a user

     expect(received).toEqual(expected) // deep equality